 As a vegetarian, it can be hard finding cheap and easy-to-cook student meals, and so I like to stock up on ethical products before returning to University.
 I got this idea, because I was seeing lots of haul posts around the blogosphere, and I wanted to contribute one which was perhaps a bit different 🙂

 I bought lots of tins of food as they will last me a long time through the University term- and who doesn’t want warm, wholesome food during the winter?
-All the food came in lovely brown bags, environmentally-friendly and really aesthetic for pictures 🙂
+All the food came in lovely brown bags, very sustainable!

 Look how delicious this chilli looks!
 Packed full of organic beans and ingredients, this is a cheap and easy student meal which can be cooked in under five minutes.
 It’s vegetarian (and vegan!), as well as containing organically produced vegetables, which contributes to protecting the environment and wildlife.
 It looks delicious, and I can’t wait to make it one cold winter’s evening, after coming in from a long day of lectures!

 Another tin full of vegetarian and vegan goodness!
 This looks absolutely delicious… If I get a cold this term, I’m definitely going to cook myself a big pot of this spicy tagine and build up my immune system.
 Anyone who said vegetarian food is boring and tasteless was definitely wrong when it comes to this spicy, Moroccan-style meal.

 How cute is this tin of “sausage” and beans?
 Anyone who is vegetarian or vegan will know the struggle of finding much-loved comfort food that they can eat.
 But this is a meal which is suitable for vegans, and is fantastic for lunch or dinner on a cold winter’s night.
 I can’t wait to try this one, as I’ve not had sausages and beans for so long, and it’s such a good comfort food!